Peptide Hormones: Understanding the Great Signaling Molecules with 3 Examples

 Oxytocin is a peptide hormone produced by the hypothalamus and released by the pituitary gland.
 It is involved in a variety of physiological processes, including social bonding, reproduction, and milk ejection during lactation.

-Here is a study on Peptide Hormones by Wiley Online Library they explore the selective review of this hormones’ physiology and potential application for pest control.
+Here is a study on Peptide Hormones by Wiley Online Library they explore the selective review of these hormones’ physiology and potential application for pest control.

 Structure and Function of P-Hormones